spicella/IntroCS-Kuramoto/README.md

 ### To do:
   - Implement Python pipeline for plots
+  - Create a separated C file for bonus part

 ### Ideas:
   - Average of Fourier analysis for different K-s in order to relate coupling strenght to characteristic oscillations of the Kuramoto systems (note: averaging and then Fourier would just result in suppression of modes..)